coolmule0/LP/README.md

 ## How to build

+### CMAKE

+Ensure you set relevant cuda compute version by setting the flag `CMAKE_CUDA_FLAGS=-arch=sm_52`.
+This sets it to compute 52.
+Requirement is at least 30.
+Ensure release mode is built by setting flag `CMAKE_BUILD_TYPE=Release`

+Set CLP_DIR and CLP_LIB to the root folder and lib folder of a CLP installation.

 ### Windows

 Open LP.sln solution file in visual studio.
 Using Visual Studio 2015 and Cuda 8.0.